-To celebrate the 3-day weekend, I created this energizing recipe after learning Venus Williams, pro tennis player, enjoys a morning smoothie boosted with ginger and kale.
+To celebrate the three-day weekend, I created this energizing recipe after learning Venus Williams, a pro tennis player, enjoys a morning smoothie boosted with ginger and kale.

 Venus Williams Signature Smoothie

 In 2011, Venus was diagnosed with an autoimmune disease called Sjogren’s syndrome.
-Shifting to a plant-based diet drastically reduced some of her symptoms, including fatigue and joint pain (This is not intended as medical advice.
-Please see a doctor if you experience symptoms).
+Shifting to a plant-based diet drastically reduced some of her symptoms, including fatigue and joint pain.
+(This is not intended as medical advice.
+Please see a doctor if you experience symptoms.)